riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 ### 4.5   Case Study: Google's Quantum Supremacy

-In late 2019, Google announced they had achieved _quantum supremacy_ on their 53 qubit quantum processor named Sycamore, published in [Nature](https://www.nature.com/articles/s41586-019-1666-5).
+In late 2019, Google announced they had achieved _quantum supremacy_ on their 53 qubit quantum processor named Sycamore, published in <a href="https://www.nature.com/articles/s41586-019-1666-5" target="_blank">Nature</a>.
 Quantum supremacy is the term for when a quantum program can beat a classical program at a task.
 What kind of task?
 It doesn't matter.
 There is no official benchmark, so the task can be any type of algorithm or can simply have a useless objective.
 As long as the QPU is significantly faster than a classical computer at **any** objective, quantum supremacy is declared.

 What task did Google use to have their quantum computer compete in?
 Simulating a quantum computer.
 Sycamore is a quantum computer, so the simulation is just running a quantum circuit.
 So as long as the quantum computer can run faster than a classical computer can simulate it, the quantum computer wins.
 This may appear rather silly since there isn't really any objective to the computation, but that is actually why it is clever.
 If there was an objective to compute then there would be alternative methods for a classical programmer or patterns to exploit to make the classical program faster.